kuberhealthy/kuberhealthy/README.md

 <center><img src="https://github.com/Comcast/kuberhealthy/blob/master/images/kuberhealthy.png?raw=true"></center><br />

 An operator for [synthetic monitoring](https://en.wikipedia.org/wiki/Synthetic_monitoring) on [Kubernetes](https://kubernetes.io).
 Write your own tests in your own container and Kuberhealthy will manage everything else.
 Automatically creates and sends metrics to [Prometheus](https://prometheus.io) and [InfluxDB](https://www.influxdata.com/).
-Included JSON status page.
+Included simple JSON status page.
 Supplements other solutions like [Prometheus](https://prometheus.io/) very nicely!

 [![Docker Repository on Quay](https://quay.io/repository/comcast/kuberhealthy/status "Kuberhealthy Docker Repository on Quay")](https://quay.io/repository/comcast/kuberhealthy)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Go Report Card](https://goreportcard.com/badge/github.com/Comcast/kuberhealthy)](https://goreportcard.com/report/github.com/Comcast/kuberhealthy)
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/2822/badge)](https://bestpractices.coreinfrastructure.org/projects/2822)

-You can reach out to us on the [Kubernetes Slack](http://slack.k8s.io/) in the [#kuberhealthy channel](https://kubernetes.slack.com/messages/CB9G7HWTE).
+You can reach out to us directly on the [Kubernetes Slack](http://slack.k8s.io/) in the [#kuberhealthy channel](https://kubernetes.slack.com/messages/CB9G7HWTE).

 ## What is Kuberhealthy?

 Kuberhealthy is an [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) for running synthetic checks.
-You create a custom resource (`khcheck`) to enable various checks (you can write your own) and Kuberhealthy does all the work of scheduling your checks, ensuring they run, maintaining up/down state, and producing metrics.
-There are [lots of useful checks available]("docs/EXTERNAL_CHECKS_REGISTRY.md") to ensure core functionality of Kubernetes.
+By creating a custom resource (a `khcheck`) in your cluster, you can easily enable various synthetic test containers.
+Kuberhealthy does all the work of scheduling your checks on an interval you specify (like a CronJob), ensuring they run properly within an alotted timeout, maintaining the current up/down state with durability, and producing metrics.
+There are [lots of useful checks already available]("docs/EXTERNAL_CHECKS_REGISTRY.md") to ensure core functionality of Kubernetes.
 By default, a core set of lightweight but valuable checks are included.
-If you like, you can easily [write your own checks (TODO)]() in any language!
+Checks will be run in the namespace where the `khcheck` is created.
+If you like, you can easily [write your own checks]("/docs/EXTERNAL_CHECK_CREATION.md") in any language to test anything you can imagine!

 Kuberhealthy serves a JSON status page, a [Prometheus](https://prometheus.io/) metrics endpoint, and allows for forwarding to an InfluxDB endpoint for integration into your choice of alerting solution.